How well LLM-based test generation techniques perform with newer LLM versions?: Experimental design

 \subsection{LLM-Plain}

-LLM-Plain shall not be confused with "Raw LLM".
-This implementation, primarily leverages LLM capabilities with minimal parsing.
+LLM-Plain (not to be confused with "Raw LLM") primarily leverages LLM capabilities with minimal parsing.
 The aim of this implementation is to provide a simplistic approach in which one could build on top of it.

-As shown in figure \ref{fig:plain_workflow}, the approach uses a single generation prompt to produce unit tests for a given class or method, with the full class code as input.
+As shown in Figure \ref{fig:plain_workflow}, the approach uses a single generation prompt to produce unit tests for a given class or method, with the full class code as input.
 Then, a maximum of five repair iterations is applied, just like in the aforementioned baselines.
 In each iteration, the generated tests are executed, and any errors are sent back to the LLM for correction.
 The full communication history is maintained throughout, preserving context across iterations.
 Minimal parsing ensures that the package name, imports, and test class name match the class under test, guaranteeing syntactic consistency.
 This minimal parsing is similar to the baselines' rule-based fixing.
 To reduce nondeterminism, the LLM’s temperature is set to 0.1.